Typhoon Conson (2004): Japan

 Traveling towards the northeast, Conson headed towards Okinawa where schools were closed and local transportation was disrupted due to the storm.
 The Japan Meteorological Agency warned residents about the threat of heavy rains and high winds resulting from the storm.
 A United States naval base located in Okinawa was placed under a Tropical Cyclone Condition of Readiness (TCCR) Four as Typhoon Conson was approaching.
 As the storm neared the islands, the naval base was put under TCCR Three, indicating that winds of 92 km/h were anticipated within 48 hours.
 Ahead of the storm, upwards of 254 mm fell across the islands, which were indirectly related to the storm.
 In southern Japan, several airlines canceled flights due to poor weather conditions.

 Heavy rains, peaking at 345 mm on Tarama, triggered flooding and landslides throughout the islands.
 The highest sustained winds on the islands were also recorded on Tarama at 137 km/h and the highest gust was recorded on Miyako-jima at 185 km/h.
 Despite transitioning into an extratropical cyclone while impacting Japan, Conson brought heavy rains and high winds to Kyūshū.
 The highest rainfall and gusts were recorded in Tanegashima at 277.5 mm and 146 km/h respectively; the highest sustained wind was recorded in Muroto, Kōchi at 109 km/h.

 On Ishigaki Island, high winds and heavy rains cut power to many residences and damaged crops.
-A total of 1960 ha of agricultural land was damaged by the storm, leaving 31.9 million yen (US$346,000) in losses.
-Significant agricultural damage was also sustained on Miyako-jima, leaving 76.5 million yen (US$805,000) in losses.
+A total of 1960 ha of agricultural land was damaged by the storm, leaving 319 million yen (US$2.92 million) in losses.
+Significant agricultural damage was also sustained on Miyako-jima, leaving 765 million yen (US$7 million) in losses.
 Okinawa sustained moderate damage during the passage of Conson, with several homes flooded and large lengths of power lines were lost.
 At the height of the storm, roughly 3,300 residences were without power and 1,305 power lines were downed.
-Additionally, 1685 ha of agricultural land was damaged, leaving 32.3 million yen (US$350,000) in losses.
+Additionally, 1685 ha of agricultural land was damaged, leaving 324 million yen (US$2.96 million) in losses.

 In Kagoshima Prefecture, Conson damaged 1846 ha of agricultural land and flooded six homes.
-Agricultural and property damage in the prefecture amounted to 100 million yen (US$1 million) and 115 million yen (US$1.2 million) respectively.
+Agricultural damage in the prefecture amounted to 105 million yen (US$960,000).
 A large landslide, roughly 30 m wide, in Matsuyama, Ehime prompted the evacuation of 19 homes; however, no known damage resulted from the incident.
 Throughout Kōchi Prefecture, several highways were shut down after being damaged by Conson.
 Over 20 schools were let out early due to the deteriorating conditions.
+Damage on forestry reached 118 million yen (US$1.08 million).